 Ginger may be helpful with respiratory infections (23) and has been shown to have anti-inflammatory effects, including inhibiting the TNF-alpha cytokine (24).
 (Ginger is found in our Elderberry Elixir for this reason.)
 Fresh ginger (but not dried) was also shown to be beneficial in preventing/helping RSV (25).

 Very early research shows that pomegranate juice may be effective against flu, stomach flu (norovirus), and other infections (26).
-Pomegranate has also been shown to possibly prevent and even cure cancer (27) of the breast (28), prostate (29), and colon (30).
+Pomegranate has also been shown to possibly prevent and even kill cancer of the breast, prostate, and colon (27,28,29,30).

-Cod liver oil is incredibly beneficial.
-It contains vitamins A and D, which have benefits for immune function.
-It may also protect against or slow the development of heart disease (31).
+Cod liver oil (CLO) is incredibly beneficial.
+If you read our blog, Everything You Need To Know About Cod Liver Oil, you know it contains vitamins A and D, which benefit immune function.
+CLO may also protect against or slow the development of heart disease (31).
 It has anti-inflammatory properties as well (32).
 It may decrease the risk of respiratory illness (33,34).
-It also affects the fat-soluble vitamin content of breastmilk (35).
+It also affects the fat-soluble vitamin content of breast milk (35).
 It may protect against cancer death (36) and help rheumatoid arthritis (37).
 It may reduce the risk of type I diabetes (other vitamin D supplements didn’t show the same effect) (38).
 Cod liver oil also reduces the risk of diabetes when pregnant women take it (additional vitamin D and multivitamin supplements didn’t show the same effect) (39).
 It benefits eye health and may decrease the risk of glaucoma and associated blindness (40).

-Vitamin C is also important, but not the ascorbic acid you’ll find in the store–whole foods are what you want.
+Vitamin C is also important.
+If you read our blog, What You Need to Know About Vitamin C Supplements, you know we should be avoiding the ascorbic acid found in the store and opt for whole foods vitamin C instead.
 Acerola berry and camu camu are two great sources of vitamin C (41) (that’s why it’s in our Immune-Aid Vitamin C).
 Acerola berry is not only high in vitamin C, but it also has antioxidant and anti-aging properties (42).

 The Bottom Line

-Elderberry has a long history of use as both food and “medicine” and is beneficial to health in many ways, above and beyond flu treatment.
+Elderberry has a long history of use as both food and “medicine” and benefits health in many ways, above and beyond flu treatment.
 It’s a worthwhile herb to include in your diet regularly.
 Including other herbs, like ginger or mullein, is a good idea, too!

 Yes, I had way too much fun doing all that research.
-It took many years of experience and hours of reading to do it all, but I’ve learned so much (you can read all the studies I did by clicking the links throughout the text).
-I hope to bring you all more posts in the next few weeks based on all I have learned from writing this one!
+It took many years of experience and hours of reading, but I’ve learned so much (you can read all the studies I did by clicking the links throughout the text).

 Disclaimer: This post is not intended as medical advice.
 These statements have not been evaluated by the FDA, and nothing in this post is intended to diagnose, treat, or cure anything.
 If you have questions, please do your own research or seek advice from a health professional.